Global COVID-19 Health Advisory

 COVID-19 remains an ongoing global health risk

-Despite increasing vaccination numbers, countries and territories continue to experience sudden outbreaks of disease.
+Despite increasing vaccination numbers, countries and territories continue to experience sudden disease outbreaks.
 New variants may pose an added risk.

-If you’re thinking of travelling overseas, it’s important you understand the risks of contracting COVID-19 in your destination, the financial implications this may have on you and those travelling with you and what to do if you test positive while travelling.
-You’ll also need to understand the requirements for returning to Australia.
+If you're considering travelling overseas, you must understand the risks of contracting COVID-19 in your destination and the financial implications this may have on you, and those travelling with you.
+Know what to do if you test positive while travelling.

 Follow local health advice and continue to take simple hygiene and infectious disease control steps, such as